huynguyenbao/huynguyenbao.github.io/_posts/2020-08-19-harris-corner-detection.md

 ## Formulation and Solution

-**The Harris corner detector** use geometry property of corner to detect it.
+**The Harris corner detector** uses geometry property of corners to detect them.
 As you see in the first image in figure 2, content of green window does not change when we shift the window in all direction.
 In the second, when the window lies on edge, its content does not change along edge direction, only change when shifting in other directions.
 Finally, is the case window lies on corner, the content of window varies when we shifts it in **all directions**.
 So that, we will find the corner region by placing a window in that place, if window content varies strongly in all directions, that region is corner.
-The defination **window content varies strongly** is measured by sum of square distance (SSD).
+The **window content varies strongly** definition is measured by sum of square distance (SSD).

 <p align="center">
     <img width="400"  src="/figure/harris_corner/corner.png"/>